linode/manager/TESTING.md

      yarn axe

 The test results will be saved as a JSON file with Critical accessibility violations appearing at the top of the list.

+### Commands
+To run tests:

+    yarn test
+    yarn test:watch

+To test a specific file or files found in a  folder:

+    yarn test MyFile.spec.js
+    yarn test src/some-folder

+## Testing React Components

+React Components are testable using [storybook](https://github.com/storybooks/storybook).
+To access the manager storybook:

+    yarn storybook

+Or, using Docker:

+    docker build -f Dockerfile . -t 'storybook' docker run -it --rm -p 6006:6006 -v $(pwd)/src:/src/src storybook storybook

+    ## If you have installed yarn,
+    ## you can call the following convenience script:

+    yarn docker:storybook